miBadger/ActiveRecord/docs/AbstractActiveRecord.md

 ## Writing custom Traits
 Custom traits can extend the behaviour of AbstractActiveRecord using hooks.
-There are 4 hooks available
+The following hooks are available
 - extendTableDefinition: Add new columns to the entity
 - registerCreateHook: Add behaviour before inserting a new entry into the database
 - registerUpdateHook: Add behaviour before updating a record in the database